Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Policing data in NYC and preliminary analyses

 \section{Policing data in NYC and preliminary analyses}

-Our analyses draw on two data sources made public by the New York City Police Department: NYPD Arrest Data and NYPD Complaint Data.
+Our analyses draw on two data sources made public by the NYPD: NYPD Arrest Data and NYPD Complaint Data.
 Both provide information at the incident level with geolocated, address data for all arrests and crimes reported to the police in the years 2010-2018.
 The NYPD is divided into 77 police precincts, each patrolling a particular geographic area of the city.
 We exclude the precinct corresponding to Central Park, which does not have any residents, leading to 76 precincts in our analysis.
-Covariate information is available at a less spatially resolved level, as we have census-tract level covariate information provided by the United States Census Bureau's American Community Survey.
-Our goal is to use these data to understand whether there is variability in arresting practices across precincts in NYC, and whether individuals are more or less likely to be arrested depending on which precinct's police force they are exposed to.
+Our goal is to use these data to understand whether there is variability in arresting practices across police precincts in NYC, and whether individuals are more or less likely to be arrested depending on which precinct's police force they are exposed to.
+Before describing our problem in more detail, it is important to emphasize that police precincts can refer to both geographic areas, as well as the police organizational unit that polices that geographic area.
+Whenever we refer to effects of police precincts, we are referring to effects of decisions, policies, or practices of the police department within that precinct, not the effects of the geographic area itself.
+This is a well-defined treatment variable of interest to study, because police departments have different police commanders, different policies, and other features that may affect arrest rates.

 Using these data, we can visualize both when and where arrests occur as well as the precinct from which the arresting officer originates.
-Figure \ref{fig:Precinct77} highlights the arrest data for precinct 77 in NYC during the year 2014, both with and without the roadmap of the city overlaid on the figure using the R package \texttt{ggmap} \citep{ggmap2013}.
+Figure \ref{fig:Precinct77} highlights the arrest data for Precinct 77 in NYC during the year 2014, both with and without the roadmap of the city overlaid on the figure using the \texttt{R} package \texttt{ggmap} \citep{ggmap2013}.

 This figure reveals features of the data we will leverage in our approach to inference.
 Both arrests and crimes fall directly on streets, and are not spread out across the entire spatial domain.
-This is because arrests are recorded at addresses, and addresses are restricted to streets, regardless of where within a property arrests occur.
-Additionally, precinct boundaries are streets themselves, and there are arrests that fall directly on this boundary.
+Note that because the observed spatial locations are restricted to a grid, a single spatial location can correspond to multiple arrests or crimes.
+Additionally, precinct boundaries are streets themselves, and there are arrests that fall directly on these boundaries.